clinicedc/edc-sync-file-monitor/README.md

 ![Alt text](report.png?raw=true "Optional Title")

-==A lot can still be improved on this module in terms of speed to return the starts and better approach to get the starts.
+## A lot can still be improved on this module in terms of speed to return the starts and better approach to get the starts.

 If the color is green for a panel there are no issue if yellow then there are pending files and red means no connection, lastly default grey color means site is disabled.